haxetink/tink_web/basics/parameters.md

 # Parameters

-In a HTTP request, parameters usually appear in three places:
+In a HTTP request, parameters usually appear in four places:

 1. in the path section of the URL
 1. in the query section of the URL